tsubasakong/mcp-hfspace/README.md

 ## File Handling and Claude Desktop Mode

-By default, the server starts in "Claude Desktop" mode.
-This is intended to make best use of that Clients capabilities.
+By default, the Server operates in _Claude Desktop Mode_.
+In this mode, Images are returned directly in the tool responses, while other binaries are saved in the working folder and a message is returned with the URI.
+This will usually give the best experience if using Claude Desktop as the client.

 ### Example 1 - Image Generation (Download Image / Claude Vision)

 We'll use `shuttleai/shuttle-3.1-aesthetic` to generate an image.
-The image gets saved to the Work Directory, as well as included in Claude's context window - enabling Claude's vision capabilities.
+The image gets saved to the Work Directory, as well as included in Claude's context window - so we can use  Claude's vision capabilities.

 ![Image Generation Comparison](./2024-12-05-flux-shuttle.png)

 ### Example 2 - Image Recognition (Upload Image)

 We'll use `big-vision/paligemma-hf` to ask a question of an image.
-In this case, we don't want to upload the Image to Claude - we'll reference a file in the WORK_DIR.
+In this case, we specify the filename which is available in the Working Directory: we  don't want to upload the Image directly to Claude's context window.
 So, we can ask Claude:

 `paligemma to identify who is in the picture "bowie.jpg"` -> `Text Output: david bowie`